Plugins

 npm install @better-auth-kit/legal-consent

-2. Initialize
+2. Initialize the plugin

 auth.ts